-If you have ever attempted to try betting on sports or hockey in general, you have seen these types of numbers before.
-These NHL odds are the most common betting type out there because it is the easiest to comprehend.
+If you have ever attempted to try betting on any sport, you're almost certain to have come across the moneyline betting market.
+These NHL odds are the most common out there because the moneyline market just happens to be the easiest to comprehend.

-You are simply betting on who will win the game.
-There are other factors involved, but the bet's principle is to decide who you think will win.
+In the moneyline market, you are simply betting on who will win a particular game.
+There are other factors involved, but the main principle is for you to decide who you think will win.

-The Avalanche have a negative number of 139.
+The Colorado Avalanche have a negative (-) number of 139.
 This means you have to bet $139 in order to get a $100 return if they win.
 They are considered the favorites to win.

-These types of Las Vegas NHL Odds will often change as bets are coming in.
-Most of the time, you will have a clear underdog and favorite, but sometimes you will have teams that are very close, so they might both have a minus sign or both have a plus sign.
+These odds will often change as bets are coming in.
+Most of the time, you will have a clear underdog and favorite, but sometimes you will have teams that are very close, so they might both have a minus sign before their respective odds.

 You might see something like that in NHL Playoff odds or NHL Finals odds since the teams are more evenly matched.
 For NHL Opening Night odds, you will most likely see odds similar to the example above.